alces-software/clusterware-handlers/cluster-customizer/JOB_QUEUE_README.md

  1. the role of the instance executing the job
  2. the cluster's name.

+Currently customizer queue jobs for a cluster will be picked up from `s3://${customizer_bucket}/customizer/${customizer_name}` when the Clusterware periodic cronjob runs, where `$customizer_bucket` refers to the customizer bucket for the account (e.g. `alces-flight-nmi0ztdmyzm3ztm3`), and `$customizer_name` refers to any customizer profile name (e.g.
+`prime-continuous-delivery` or `domain-dev.alces.network`).

+Within each such folder, a particular cluster with name `$cluster_name` will process any scripts in `job-queue.d/${cluster_name}/pending`.
+One way to add scripts to a queue for a cluster is to manually upload them to the appropriate folder; another way is to use the `alces customize job-queue put
+$customizer_name $script`, which will upload the given `$script` to the `$customizer_name` customizer profile queue for that cluster.

-As the Clusterware periodic cronjob is only installed on the master node, the jobs will only be run on the master node.
-If the Clusterware periodic cronjob is installed on multiple nodes, a single node in the cluster will execute the job.
+Note that currently jobs will only be run on the master node for a cluster.
+However, multiple clusters with the same name in different domains for an account will currently all pick up and process the same job, unless one cluster completes processing it before another picks it up.

 The results of running the job are stored on s3 with the following prefix:
 `s3://${customizer_bucket}/customizer/${customizer_name}/job-queue.d/${cluster_name}`.